 Nectar is an all-foam bed and, thus, is really efficient at limiting motion transfer.
 If you’re sleeping alone, you probably won’t care about this, but if you’re sleeping with a partner, motion isolation is key, especially if that partner is active in their sleep.

 A bed that’s good in terms of motion isolation will limit how much of that movement travels across the bed.
 Generally, foam mattresses are best in this area, but some spring/hybrid beds are pretty dang good here, as well.
-In the DreamCloud vs Nectar discussion, however, it’s not even close—Nectar wins.
+In the DreamCloud vs Nectar discussion, however, Nectar wins in this department.

 Discount in Cart

-DreamCloud is a hybrid mattress that combines memory foam, latex foam, pocketed coils, and a cashmere cover.
-In total, it is 15” thick and has eight layers.
+DreamCloud is a hybrid mattress that combines memory foam, pocketed coils, and a quilted euro top.
+In total, the bed is 15” thick and made up of six different layers.
 While Nectar is fairly bland in terms of its exterior, DreamCloud looks great.
 It looks like it’s worth the extra money.
 It basically belongs in a different class, along with Loom & Leaf, Saatva, Zenhaven, and a few others.
 They call it a luxury hybrid and we have to concur.

-A good way to think about DreamCloud is that it’s a mattress you’d find at a luxury hotel.
+A good way to think about DreamCloud is that it’s a mattress you’d find at a high-end hotel.
 It’s durable, comfortable, and constructed to handle virtually any sleeper.

-The combination of dense memory foam, durable latex foam, and support coils means DreamCloud is one of the best mattresses for heavy and overweight people sold online today.
-It is extra supportive, resilient, and built to last.
+The combination of dense foams and support coils means DreamCloud is a viable mattress for heavy people.
+The bed is supportive, resilient, and built to last.

 One element that’s often overlooked with a mattress is the strength of its perimeter.
 This is particularly important for couples that share a queen or full size mattress.
 You need to be able to use the entire sleeping surface, but if the edges give out on you, well, that’s not a good thing.
-DreamCloud has exceptional edge support.
-It’s pretty much on par with the Beautyrest Black and Sterns & Foster Addison Grace.
+DreamCloud provides solid edge support.

 Nectar technically does not have poor edge support, but since it’s a memory foam mattress, once you get to the edges it’s somewhat difficult to wiggle your way back into the center.
 In other words, the foam compresses and there’s really nowhere for you to go but off.
 It’s not that dramatic, but DreamCloud does win handily when it comes to edge support.